Understanding the Credit Rating Scale

 Credit bureaus are independent agencies that collect and maintain consumer credit information and then resell it to businesses in the form of a credit report.
 The Fair Credit Reporting Act allows the government to oversee and regulate the industry.

-There are three major credit bureaus that 90% of lenders pull scores from:
+There are three major credit bureaus that most lenders pull data from:

 What Actually Factors into Your Credit Score?

-The FICO® Score uses a scoring model that sources data from credit bureaus to calculate your score.
-Elements used in the FICO scoring model (as of this writing, that’s FICO Score 8) include:
+Here’s a closer look at the popular FICO Score system, which uses a scoring model that sources data from credit bureaus to calculate your score.
+Elements used in the FICO scoring model (as of this writing, the latest version is FICO Score 10) include:

 • Payment history: 35%